ilachill/MK-TFHE/README.md

 Multi-Key Homomophic Encryption from TFHE

-MK-TFHE is a **proof-of-concept** implementation of a multi-key version of TFHE.
+MK-TFHE is a **proof-of-concept** (_please do not expect maintenance or support for this code_) implementation of a multi-key version of TFHE.
 The code is written on top of the TFHE library (https://tfhe.github.io/tfhe/).

 MK-TFHE is described in the paper "Multi-Key Homomophic Encryption from TFHE" by Hao Chen, Ilaria Chillotti, Yongsoo Song (https://eprint.iacr.org/2019/116).